Lullabot/deploy-example/README.md

 ## Recognition
 Thank you to James Sansbury and Hawkeye Tenderwolf for their help with this.
-But, if there is anything that looks really weird here, it was definitely all my fault.
+But, if there is anything that looks really weird here, it definitely came from Matthew Tift.